 How to apply for the Open Call

-As part of the application process, we request that you fill in the Institute's Online Sustainability Evaluation questionnaire and include a brief summary of results in your application.
-This helps us, as well as yourself, understand any other broader sustainability issues you may be facing with your software in the context of your application.
+Applications are straightforward, through our quick online application form.
+We also ask that you fill in our Online Sustainability Evaluation questionnaire and include a brief summary of the results in your application.
+This helps us to understand any broader sustainability issues you may be facing with your software.

 Proposals are reviewed against the following criteria:

 - How compelling are the desired benefits of the project on UK research (what level of impact will be made on the UK research community)?

 - Will there be an increase in the user or developer community – or the quality of interaction with the community?